Designing protocols - 9.3 - Editing assets

 Type Select type from dropdown list

-Location Dropdown list
+Location Select from dropdown list

 Next Article - Designing protocols - 9.4 - Editing steps